Akuli/math-tutorial/explanations.rst

 Derivative Rules
 ~~~~~~~~~~~~~~~~

-In the derivative chapter I showed :ref:`a bunch of rules <derivative-rules>`
+The derivative chapter contains :ref:`a bunch of rules <derivative-rules>`
-without explaining or proving why they work.
-We also used this definition of
+with no explainations or proofs about how they work.
+We also used this
-derivative:
+definition of derivative:

 .. math:: f'(x) = \frac{f(x+dx)-f(x)}{dx}